Chad Prather: Career

-In 2013 Prather was approached by fledgling television network Ride TV about potentially hosting a humor, travel show called "It's My Backyard".
+In 2013, Prather was approached by fledgling television network Ride TV about potentially hosting a humor, travel show called "It's My Backyard".
 While working on the show Prather began to use social media outlets to promote the program.
 He is best known for his viral YouTube video "Unapologetically Southern," which was featured on Fox News and in Country Living.
 Prather has also appeared in other media outlets including Fox and Friends, MSN, CNN and Nash Country Weekly.
 Prather has been referred to as an armchair philosopher.
 He often wears a cowboy hat and speaks to the camera from the cab of his truck.

 In 2016, Chad Prather and Fort Worth, Texas comedian Cowboy Bill Martin teamed up to begin the Kings of Cowtown World Comedy Tour.
 In 2017, working with Steve McGrew, Prather released the satirical song "I've Got Friends in Safe Spaces", based on Garth Brooks' hit "Friends in Low Places", about progressive college students immuring themselves in safe spaces.

 Prather formerly hosted The Chad Prather Show for 5 years on BlazeTV until taking the show independent in 2024.

-He is still an internationally touring comedian.